Research in Hydrogeology

 Sediment and pathogen transport in Inner Bluegrass karst ground-water basins

-Ground-water flow along bedding planes and fractures in limestone results in dissolution of the rock, evolution of conduits, and development of an integrated surface and subsurface drainage network.
-Because of the size of these conduits, particle transport is much more significant in karst than in other types of aquifers.
-The transport of pathogens (such as bacteria and viruses) can be facilitated by sorption to fine sediment mobilized during storms.
-With colleagues in Agronomy, Civil Engineering, and the Kentucky Geological Survey, Todd McFarland (MS 2003), Tom Reed (MS student), and James Ward (PhD student) have monitored two springs in Woodford County, Kentucky, for discharge, water chemistry, pathogen concentrations, and sediment characteristics during both base flow and storm flow.
-Blue Hole spring in the city of Versailles drains a mixed urban and agricultural basin, whereas spring SP-2 at the UK Animal Research Center drains an agricultural basin.
+Groundwater flow along bedding planes and fractures in limestone results in dissolution of the rock, evolution of conduits, and development of an integrated surface and subsurface drainage network.
+Consequently, subsurface transport of sediment and pathogens can occur as a result of storms.
+With colleagues in Plant and Soil Science, Civil Engineering, and the Kentucky Geological Survey, Todd McFarland (MS 2003), Tom Reed (MS 2006), and James Ward (PhD 2008) studied discharge, water chemistry, pathogen concentrations, and sediment characteristics for two springs (one mainly urban, one rural) in Woodford County, Kentucky.
 Microbial results are consistent with differences in land use.
-Suspended sediment consists mainly of silt-sized detrital quartz, and Blue Hole spring appears to respond more rapidly to precipitation than SP-2 does.
+Suspended sediment consists mainly of silt-sized detrital quartz, and the urban spring appears to respond more rapidly to precipitation than the rural spring does.

 (Blue Hole spring, May 2002.)